Better care with a residency-trained and board certified chiropractic radiologist

 Is referral paperwork needed to get started?

-Referral and lien assignment forms can be downloaded from the Getting Started page.
+Referral and authorization forms can be downloaded from the Getting Started page.
 Completed clinical information is necessary for a thorough and accurate film interpretation.
 Our office cannot render care or forward a radiographic report to an attorney or insurance carrier without the patient's written authorization.
 Please have your patient sign our authorization form in both areas as indicated.

 How will I receive my completed report?